oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 #### Cross-Origin Requests {#pattern-oauth-browser-cors}

-In this scenario, the application sends JavaScript-based requests to the authorization server and the resource server.
+In this scenario, the application uses a browser API to send requests to the authorization server and the resource server.
 Given the nature of OAuth 2.0, these requests are typically cross-origin, subjecting them to browser-enforced restrictions on cross-origin communication.
-The authorization server and the resource server MUST send necessary CORS headers (defined in {{Fetch}}) to enable the JavaScript application to make the necessary cross-origin requests.
+The authorization server and the resource server MUST send necessary CORS headers (defined in {{Fetch}}) to enable the application to make the necessary cross-origin requests.
 Note that in the extraordinary scenario where the browser-based OAuth client runs in the same origin as the authorization server or resource server, a CORS policy is not needed to enable the necessary interaction.

 For the authorization server, the CORS configuration is relevant for the token endpoint, where the browser-based application exchanges the authorization code for tokens.
 Additionally, if the authorization server provides additional endpoints to the application, such as discovery metadata URLs, JSON Web Key Sets, dynamic client registration, revocation, introspection or user info endpoints, these endpoints may also be accessed by the browser-based application.
 Consequentially, the authorization server is responsible for supporting CORS on these endpoints.